 Warning signs to watch for

-Encouragement to include false information.
 If a lender has changed any of your income or expense information or leaves your income blank, do not sign the loan application.

-Loan flipping.
-Refinancing a loan can be a responsible and useful financial strategy, but loan flipping is when a lender persuades a borrower to repeatedly refinance a loan, often within a short time frame, charging high points and fees each time.
+This is when a lender persuades a borrower to repeatedly refinance a loan, often within a short time frame, charging high points and fees each time.
 This is not in your best interest because it costs you money and postpones the loan principal from being reduced.

 Click the Next button to continue.